IGPNS Faculty Mentors

 Joanne Robbins, Professor of Medicine, Sections of Gastroenterology and Geriatrics/Gerontology; M.D.
 Swallowing/changes with age; dysphagia - its diagnosis and treatment, particularly in elders.

 Daniel Schaefer, Professor of Animal Sciences; Ph.D., 1979.
-Dietary antioxidant effects on meat quality.
+Growth of beef cattle in grazing and feedlot systems.

 Philipp W. Simon, Professor of Horticulture; Ph.D., 1977.
 Biochemical genetics and breeding of carrots, alliums, and cucumber; genetic improvement of vegetable culinary and nutritional value.